iodepo/odis-arch/book/tooling/ckan.md

 ODIS will use your entry in the [ODIS Catalogue](https://catalogue.odis.org/) ("ODISCat") to find and harvest your sitemap.
-Be sure to go through the quick steps in the [Getting Started with ODIS](https://book.odis.org/gettingStarted.html) section of the ODIS Book, to make sure that your entry is created properly.
+Be sure to go through the quick steps in the [Getting Started with ODIS](https://book.odis.org/gettingStarted.html) section of the ODIS Book, to make sure that your ODISCat entry is created properly.

 ### Docker Troubleshooting